Dellonbit/eurusd/README.md

 ## eurusd
-r script for predicting eurusd price movement.
+r script for predicting EURUSD price movement.
 This was a fun little project and predicting EURUSD price movement by looking at historical data.

 ## Usage
 * build and run in Rstudio

 ## dependency
-eurusd data set
+EURUSD data set